ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/context-menu/index.md

     api: GridApi, // the grid API
     columnApi: ColumnAPI, // the column API
     context: any, // the grid context
-    defaultItems: string[] // names of the items that would be provided by default }
+    defaultItems: string[] | undefined // names of the items that would be provided by default }
 ```